tweag/nickel/RATIONALE.md

 extensible, meaning that third-party may define new effects and implement externally the associated effect handlers in order to customize Nickel for specific use-cases.

+## Why Nickel is not a DSL embedded in an existing language

+Using an existing language to embed configuration is a common approach.
+In this section, we'll try to answer the question why Nickel isn't a DSL embedded in, say, Haskell.

+On the front of Infrastructure-as-Code, Pulumi adopted a similar approach: instead of creating their own new deployment language, they chose to leverage known, mature and well-equipped programming languages to write deployments.

+While embedding brings obvious advantages, it also comes with its lot of issues.

+### Error messages

+The end result of Nickel being a useful tool is, all in all, error messages (not only, but it's the user-facing consequence of the majority of correctness features such as typechecking and contracts).
+It doesn't help to have a very fancy types and contracts system if you're unable to diagnose when something goes wrong.

+Embedding Nickel in Haskell would probably make error messages unusable.
+They can already be suboptimal for normal Haskell, but adding for example row polymorphism encoded in the Haskell type system would be worse.
+Encoding Nickel's gradual type system in a usable way in Haskell might prove challenging as well.

+The contract system alone could be easily implemented in any functional language without much native support (including Nix).
+Once again, the big difference Nickel hopes to make is error messages (beside naturality of the syntax, LSP support and so on).
+Being built-in, contract error reporting has special support in the interpreter with access to source positions, the call stack, and so on.
+This is much harder to replicate in a host language.

+### LSP integration

+The same arguments apply to the LSP.
+The Nickel LSP currently features record completion based on both type information, contract information, and bare record structures.
+This is the kind of feature that makes using Nickel for e.g.
+Kubernetes appealing: even without functions and types, getting completion with documentation in-code is already valuable.
+This is not possible for a generic Haskell LSP, with no knowledge of DSLs such as Nickel.

+### Haskell is heavy

+One of the possible use-case of Nickel would be to embed Nickel, either as a binary or linked to it as a C library, into another tool to use (think a cloud orchestrator like Terraform).
+Pulling all of the GHC toolchain to evaluate a few hundred lines of configuration sounds overkill.
+Garbage collection and Haskell runtime makes it also harder to interface it with other languages and binaries (hence the choice of Rust to implement Nickel).

+### Haskell is not familiar

+Another goal of Nickel is to be understandable by DevOps, not only by functional programmers.
+In particular, as long as you don't write library code yourself, the syntax is JSON-like and doesn't use very fancy constructions (custom contracts are often implemented externally to the configuration itself, and basic contracts look like JSON schemas).
+Changing some configuration option should be trivial to do for non-developers.
+This is also harder to achieve in a Haskell DSL.

+### Is it really less work

+A big part of the work of developing Nickel is language design and experimentation.
+I think implementing the core language from scratch, now that we have a good idea of what it looks like, wouldn't be a daunting task.

+Another aspect is developing the tooling, and indeed we could get some for free if we piggy-backed on Haskell.
+But the Haskell tooling would be close to useless for such an advanced DSL anyway, as mentioned in the previous paragraphs.

+Finally, embedding Nickel in Haskell would also involve constraints and work that we don't have for a stand-alone language (such as encoding the type system of Nickel inside the one of Haskell).

+In conclusion, it's hard to tell, but it doesn't seem totally obvious that embedding Nickel in Haskell from the beginning would have been much less work than starting a language from scratch.

 ## Comparison with alternatives